-McDonald's UK restaurants run out of milkshakes
+McDonald's runs out of milkshakes in England, Scotland and Wales

 - Published

-McDonald's says it has run out of milkshakes at its UK restaurants.
+McDonald's says it has run out of milkshakes at its restaurants in England, Scotland and Wales.

-The fast-food chain said it was experiencing some supply chain issues, which had affected the availability of a small number of menu items.
+The fast-food chain said it some supply chain issues had affected availability of a small number of menu items.

 These products also include some bottled drinks, which are temporarily unavailable in its 1,250 outlets in England, Scotland, and Wales.